-Our school needs to use data on pupils in order to be able to safeguard pupils and deliver the best education possible.
+Our school needs to use data on students in order to be able to safeguard students and deliver the best education possible.
 Only essential data is held and there are clear processes in place that govern how we collect use, store and share the data.

 You have a legal right to be informed about how our school uses any personal information that we hold about you.
 To comply with this, we provide a ‘privacy notice’ to you where we are processing your personal data.

 This privacy notice explains how we collect, store and use personal data about you.

 We, are the ‘data controller’ for the purposes of data protection law.